mapperoni/site/src/app/docs/faq/page.md

 ## What is collaborative and crowd-sourced mapping?

-Asking a bunch of people to mark stuff on a map.
-It has other names as well
+Collaborative and crowd-sourced mapping involves asking a bunch of people to mark stuff on a map.
+It has other names as well:

 - VGI - Volunteered Geographic Information
 - PPGIS - Public Participation GIS